-1. Submission of Proof: The submission to the Employer of proof of experience is the responsibility of the teacher and shall be in a manner defined by the Employer.

-- 2. Increment Date: An increment shall be awarded annually, to the category maximum, on September I, January 1, or April 1, following the date on which the applicable experience accumulation is earned. - 3.
+- 1. Submission of Proof: The submission to the Employer of proof of experience is the responsibility of the teacher and shall be in a manner defined by the Employer. - 2.
+Increment Date: An increment shall be awarded annually, to the category maximum, on September I, January 1, or April 1, following the date on which the applicable experience accumulation is earned. - 3.
 Criteria: The criteria in determining the number of years' experience applicable for salary purposes shall be as follows: - a.
 Full recognition to the category maximum for experience gained in: - i.
-Government funded and inspected schools in Canada, the British Commonwealth and the U.S.A. provided: - 1. a minimum of eight (8) months' full-time employment in one (I) year shall be required to constitute a full year's experience. - a minimum assignment of 80% of full-time employment for ten (10) consecutive school months shall constitute a full year's experience.
-Such experience credit shall not be granted for experience gained prior to September 1, 1979. - ii.
+Government funded and inspected schools in Canada, the British Commonwealth and the U.S.A. provided: - 1. a minimum of eight (8) months' full-time employment in one (I) year shall be required to constitute a full year's experience. - 2. a minimum assignment of 80% of full-time employment for ten (10) consecutive school months shall constitute a full year's experience.
+Such experience credit shall not be granted for experience gained prior to September 1, 1979.

+- ii.
 Experience credit earned prior to July 1, 1988 will be granted for: - 1. periods of full-time employment each four (4) months or more; - 2. periods of part-time employment each four (4) months or more in proportion to the percentage of time taught. - 3.
 Any combination of these experience credits must total ten (10) months to constitute a year's experience. - iii.
 Experience credit also will be granted for: - 1. any continuing or temporary appointment to the District subsequent to July I, 1988, (i.e. less than Article B.22.3.a.i.1 and B.22.3.a.i.2 above) - 2.
 No teacher shall lose experience recognition as a result of the implementation of this clause. - 3.
 Any combination of these experience credits must total ten (10) months to constitute a year's experience. - iv.
-Subsequent to September 1, 1988, Substitute teaching shall accumulate for experience credit if the total accumulation during the school year equals or is greater than forty (40) days of full time employment or its equivalent.
-One hundred and sixty (160) days of full-time substitute employment or its equivalent shall constitute a year's experience for increment purposes.

-[Note: Effective September 19th, 2014, teacher teaching on call experience credit is accumulated in accordance with Provincial Article C.4

-(Teacher Teaching on Call Employment) and Letter of Understanding No. 16.]
+Effective September 19th, 2014, teacher teaching on call experience credit is accumulated in accordance with Provincial Article C.4 (Teacher Teaching on Call Employment) and Letter of Understanding No. 16. - v.

-- v.
 Professional employment as a member of an accredited university or college faculty if the employee holds a valid teaching certificate and the total load is nine (9) hours or more a week for a full academic year. - vi.
 Professional employment by the Ministry of Education while holding a valid teaching certificate. - vii.
 On application to the Superintendent a teacher may be granted experience credit for teaching in private schools in Canada or other schools or institutions not specified herein. - viii.
 Teachers with experience outside teaching in a field or fields closely related to the main subjects of their courses may be credited with not more than three (3) years' experience in addition to those recognized for teaching experience, but in no case shall their salary exceed the maximum of the category on which they are paid.
 The Superintendent shall evaluate such experience. - ix.
 Absence while on employer paid sick leave and maternity in accordance with Article G.22 (Maternity Leave). - x.
-Full time service to the local Union or the British Columbia Teachers' Federation shall carry full experience credit.
+Full-time service to the local Union or the BCTF shall carry full experience credit.
 Part-time service shall be credited as for part-time teaching.